decentralized-identity/presentation-exchange/spec/spec.md

 ### Input Descriptors

-_Input Descriptors_ are objects used to describe the proofing inputs a Verifier requires of a Subject before they will proceed with an interaction. _Input Descriptor Objects_ contain a schema URI that links to the schema of the required input data, constraints on data values, and an explanation why a certain item or set of data is being requested:
+_Input Descriptors_ are objects used to describe the proofing inputs a Verifier requires of a Holder before they will proceed with an interaction. _Input Descriptor Objects_ contain a schema URI that links to the schema of the required input data, constraints on data values, and an explanation why a certain item or set of data is being requested: